-• The development standard has been virtually abandoned or destroyed by the Council's own actions in granting consents departing from the standard and hence compliance with the standard is unnecessary and unreasonable;
+The development standard has been virtually abandoned or destroyed by the Council's own actions in granting consents departing from the standard and hence compliance with the standard is unnecessary and unreasonable

-Council has departed on the development standard in historic planning circumstances on the site and on surrounding sites.
+Council has departed on the development standard in historic planning circumstances on the site and on surrounding sites due to the steep topography of the sites that adjoin the bushland.

-A number of industrial buildings that have been constructed within the surrounding industrial precinct are well in excess of the current height standard and in many cases are built at heights of 25-30 metres.
 It is considered that compliance with the standard in the circumstances is unreasonable and unnecessary when considering historic approvals by the council in the locality.

-• The zoning of the particular land is unreasonable or inappropriate so that a development standard appropriate for that zoning is also unreasonable and unnecessary as it applies to the land and compliance with the standard would be unreasonable or unnecessary.
+The zoning of the particular land is unreasonable or inappropriate so that a development standard appropriate for that zoning is also unreasonable and unnecessary as it applies to the land and compliance with the standard would be unreasonable or unnecessary.
 That is, the particular parcel of land should not have been included in the particular zone.

-The zoning of the site and surrounding industrial lands includes land of relatively steep topography that may be considered in some respects unsuitable for industrial development.
-Consequently, a number of industrial complexes in the locality have been approved by Council in contravention of the current LEP height standard.
-The proposed building is consistent with the height and scale of the building constructed immediately adjoining the site to the west.
+The zoning of the site and surrounding residential lands includes land of relatively steep topography that may be considered in some respects unsuitable for residential development.
+Consequently, several dwelling houses in the locality have been approved by Council in contravention of the current LEP height standard.
+The proposed additions are consistent with the height and scale of the dwelling house constructed on the site.